pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 of properties for the App Accelerator configuration.
 The resources are managed using a Carvel kapp-controller App in the `accelerator-system` namespace that watches a Git repository containing the manifests for the accelerators.
-This means that you can make changes to the manifests, or to the accelerators they point to, and the changes are be reconciled and reflected in the deployed resources.
+This means that you can make changes to the manifests, or to the accelerators they point to, and the changes are reconciled and reflected in the deployed resources.

 You can specify the following accelerator configuration properties when installing the Application